EDHEC "Europeans in Global Perspective - Community Institutions and Political Economy of Europe"

 - Cultural visits include: Nice, Cannes (film festival), Monaco (grand prix)

-Social activities include: Welcome and farewell events, wine and cheese tasting, and "survival French" course
+Social activities include: Welcome and farewell events, wine tasting, and "survival French" course

 for additional information.